Published onChildren's Doctor

 During my nearly 17 years as a primary care physician, I’ve seen the knowledge around concussion grow, picking up steam in the last few years.
-I jumped at the chance to be a “Concussion Champion” last spring when The Children’s Hospital of Philadelphia offered special training to primary care physicians in the CHOP Care Network as part of the Concussion Care for Kids: Mind Matters effort.
+I jumped at the chance to be a “Concussion Champion” last spring when The Children’s Hospital of Philadelphia offered special training to primary care physicians in the CHOP Care Network as part of the Minds Matter Concussion Program effort.
 We learned an evidence-based approach to diagnose and treat concussion.
 It prepared me to handle the influx of patients I’d see after Pennsylvania’s law requiring kids who suffered a concussion to get a doctor’s approval before they could return to sports went into effect in July 2012.

 In the months since, I treated several patients with concussion, including a young girl who hit her head while riding a bus.
 But nothing brings home a lesson like dealing with it in your own backyard.
 I mean that literally.